Numerology

 The Pythagoreans called the number four or the Tetrad 'the greatest miracle,' and 'God after another manner,' 'a manifold divinity,' the 'fountain of Nature,' and 'Justice' as it is the first evenly even number.
 Almost all the ancient peoples possessed a name for the Deity consisting of four letters, and many of them considered 4 to be a Divine number.
 In Hebrew we find YHVH and IHUH; in Assyrian, ADAD; in Egyptian, AMEN; in Greek, ZEUS; in Latin, DEUS; in Arabic, ALLH.
 Whilst in modern languages we find GOTT in German and DIEU in French.

 As we learned earlier, when we discussed the Tetractys, the number four or tetrad was esteemed as the root of all things, the fountain of Nature and the most perfect number.
 The tetrad is also the first geometric solid which connects all beings, elements, numbers, and seasons.
 There are 4 known elements (Fire, Air, Water and Earth); 4 qualities, cold, hot, dry, damp; 4 seasons of the year and 4 cardinal points; 4 Evangelists and 4 Gospels (Matthew, Mark, Luke and John); 4 sacred animals related to the four fixed Zodiacal signs (Man to Aquarius; Lion to Leo; Bull to Taurus; and Eagle to Scorpio).
-Finally, we cannot resist adding that there are four sorts of pupils who study occult science.
+Finally, we cannot resist adding that there are four sorts of pupils who study Occult Science.
 Those who learn but won't teach; those who teach but won't learn; those who both learn and teach; and lastly, those who won't learn and can't teach!

 The number Five